stormcloud-dev/raindance/README.md

 Running
 -------

-As with any other command-line Java application, run StormCloud with:
+As with any other command-line Java application, run RainDance with:

 ```
 java -Xms512M -Xmx1024M -jar raindance-x.x-all.jar